matplotlib/matplotlib/doc/users/explain/fonts.rst

 changes between FreeType versions we pin to a specific version for our image comparison tests.

 How Matplotlib selects fonts
 ----------------------------

-Internally using a Font in Matplotlib is a three step process:
+Internally, using a font in Matplotlib is a three step process:

 1. a `.FontProperties` object is created (explicitly or implicitly)
 2. based on the `.FontProperties` object the methods on `.FontManager` are used